How a Non-Techie Learned to Code from Scratch — Part 2

 The truth is that Product Hunt has done much more for NoDesk than traffic, it has been a stamp of approval and paved the way for the site to get noticed and picked up by media.
 An interesting question is, would NoDesk have been as successful without Product Hunt?
 Probably not.
 Does this matter?
 No, as I built NoDesk for fun and to learn.
 But it goes without saying that being featured on Product Hunt has been a morale booster and validated that I’m building stuff that others also enjoy.

 Although I shared several lessons learned in my previous article which still hold true, I want to take this opportunity to highlight a few things that have especially helped me learn code and launch my ideas as well as dispel a few myths.

 Don’t learn code if you’re just not into it

 I enjoy code and building for the intellectual challenge, but it also provides a creative outlet from all the daily paperwork.
-In fact, after I launched NoDesk, I spent a weekend coding and designing an old blog, System Two, that I had created on a microblogging platform, just because now I could and I wanted to make it my own.
+In fact, after I launched NoDesk, I spent a weekend coding and designing an old blog that I had created on a microblogging platform, just because now I could and I wanted to make it my own.
 So if you’re just not into code, but still want to actualise your ideas, there are alternatives that do not require you to start from scratch, such as Squarespace, Wix and many others.
 And remember learning to code is hard and just isn’t for everyone, which is fine.
 At present, I am certainly not skilled enough to be a full-time developer, but that is not my goal.
 I’ve just acquired a particular set of skills that let me hack things together and build simple apps.